 In that case, it was G. Gordon Liddy.

-I mean he's such a fascinating guy.
+He's such a fascinating guy.

-Um, anyway, it's it's gonna I'm sure they will make an appeal.
+Anyway, I'm sure they will make an appeal.

-I think the ultimate goal is probably to challenge the the larger issue of whether a former president, in fact, executive privilege would still hold for somebody that used to work for the president.
+I think the ultimate goal is probably to challenge the larger issue of whether a former president, in fact, executive privilege would still hold for somebody that used to work for the president.

-Um, I think on a legal track, it's a little difficult.
+I think on a legal track, it's a little difficult.

-Here's what's interesting to me though.
+Here's what's interesting to me, though.

-Um, and Steve Bannon and I have have had a relationship on and off for years, and and I've always admired Steve Bannon.
+And Steve Bannon and I have had a relationship on and off for years.

 And this is why.